Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 #### When to use Data Mart solution

-* Choose a data mart when you need to turn moderate volume of data from operational systems into a format that is easy to understand for a particular business unit or department
-* It works well for relational database analytics with Power BI
+* Choose a data mart when you need to turn moderate volume of data from operational systems into a format that is easy to understand for a particular business unit or department.
+It works well for relational database analytics with Power BI
-* Datamarts are often preferred where auto generated datasets are viable for generating reports and minimizing orchestration and administration cost in developing dataflow and pipelines.
-Minimal or no-code experience is preferred over emphasis on a particular structure and schema.
+* Datamarts are often preferred where auto generated datasets are viable for generating reports.
+No-code experience is preferred over emphasis on a particular structure and schema.
+Minimizing orchestration and administration cost in developing dataflow and pipelines is key advantage of such solutions

 ## Analytical Data